glasskube/operator/docs/docs/02_getting-started/02_dependencies.md

 Installing this dependency is always required.

-## Minio
+## MinIO

-The Glasskube Operator configures database instances to push WALs and backups to a local [Minio](https://min.io/) cluster.
+The Glasskube Operator configures database instances to push WALs and backups to a local [MinIO](https://min.io/) cluster.

 Installing this dependency is always required.